kubevela/kubevela.github.io/versioned_docs/version-v1.9/quick-start.md

 ## Manage application with UI Console

-After finished [the installation of VelaUX](./install.mdx#2-install-velaux), you can view and manage the application created.
+After finishing [the installation of VelaUX](./install.mdx#2-install-velaux), you can view and manage the application created.

 * Port forward the UI if you don't have endpoint for access:
   ```